Rage-GitHub/Modding-Lounge/README.md

 There is a core count variable called `iNumHWThreads=6` set within the **Fallout4Custom.ini** file under the `[General]` section.
 Change this value to the amount of PHYSICAL cores your have, I.E. if it's a 6 Core 12 Thread CPU, you set the value to 6 and not 12.

 This can help accelerate script loading as well as rendering assets needed rendered from the GPU, allowing for more optimal performance.

+### Enabling/Disabling Optional Mods
+Some mods within this modlist aren't entirely required, but recommended to fit with the modlist style.
+However, if these mods don't fit your needs or wants, you can simply disable them.

+Find below the list of optional mods you can disable below:
+- Fallout 4 HD Overhaul (Separate Wabbajack File for Avoiding This Download)
+- FallUI Collection (If you disable the Item Sorter mod, disable the Inventory one as well)
+- LC and CC Texture Mods (No need to rebuild LODs or anything, just disable them)
+- LevelUpMenuEx
+- PipBoyTabs
+- Thaylar's Armor and Clothing Enhanced
+- Uneducated Shooter (Disable within Mod Organizer)

 # In-Game Settings
 ### MCM Settings Manager